 You’ll also need to use the funds for a study abroad program, although if you’ve lived in a country for less than a year, you may qualify for a loan to pay for school in that country.

 Prodigy offers loans of up to $40,000 with a 4% admin fee (similar to an origination fee).
 Your loan amount and interest rate will depend on your future earning potential rather than credit history.
 Prodigy attempts to determine this based on information from your application, data from the schools it supports and past customers’ experiences.
-Your loan will also have a variable rate, which means the interest rate and your payment amount may increase or decrease in the future.
+Your international student loan without a cosigner will also have a variable rate, which means the interest rate and your payment amount may increase or decrease in the future.

 An application takes about 30 minutes to complete, and you’ll need to share your personal, educational and financial information.
 If you’re approved and accept the loan, Prodigy will send the money directly to your school in the U.S. You can also use the loan confirmation letter to support your visa application.

 You can choose to defer making any payments while you’re in school and for up to six months after finishing.
 However, interest will still accrue during this period.
 If you want, you can make early payments without paying any early payment fees or penalties.
 Taking out the loan can also help you build credit in the U.S. as Prodigy will report your account to Experian, another one of the major credit bureaus.

 MPOWER and Prodigy are two popular options for student loans for non-US citizens who are studying in the U.S. and don’t have a readily available cosigner.
 However, you may not be from a supported country, attending a supported school, qualify for a loan or decide to look for financing elsewhere.